-Adam joins NARC-RT as a research collaborator.
-Adam is an visual artist as well as a published poet, statistician, and freelance editor.
-Adam lived in several towns in Missouri growing up, and had the unique experience of being the child of a pastor.
-Although their father had more progressive views than most churches, Adam still had a great deal of exposure to fundamentalist church culture that is prevalent in Missouri.
-Moving forward, Adam aims to elevate research on religious trauma with a particular focus on the queer experience.
+A. joins NARC-RT as a research collaborator.
+They are a visual artist as well as a published poet, statistician, and freelance editor.
+A. lived in several towns in Missouri growing up, and had the unique experience of being the child of a pastor.
+Although their father had more progressive views than most churches, A. still had a great deal of exposure to fundamentalist church culture that is prevalent in Missouri.
+Moving forward, A. aims to elevate research on religious trauma with a particular focus on the queer experience.

 Alejandra joins NARC-RT as a research collaborator.
 Alejandra is an Associate Marriage and Family Therapist (AMFT) from Southern California, currently working with Latinx families and children ranging from ages 6-15 in the Los Angeles area.
 During her time as a Marriage and Family Therapist Trainee, Alejandra was fortunate to be introduced to community-based health in which she provided individual and family therapy to predominately Spanish-speaking, undocumented, low-income, uninsured women.